 Introduction

 This paper describes a simulation-based approach for mapping utility scores reported for a larger number of states onto a smaller number of states, where the frequency of patients in each outcome state is also reported.
 The method is essentially a data reduction technique that involves simulated data reconstitution as an intermediate stage.
-The method differs from standard regression-type approaches [references: Ralph?] in that it involves producing simple representations of the individual level data as an intermediate stage to mapping from the larger to the smaller number of states.
+The method differs from regression-type mapping or cross-walking approaches [Chuang LH, Whitehead SJ, Mapping for economic evaluation.British Medical Bulletin [2012, 101:1-15] ] in that it involves producing simple representations of the individual level data as an intermediate stage to mapping from a larger number to a smaller number of utility states.

 We show two related examples where our method is useful when building and populating health economic models.
 Firstly, we show how the approach is used for estimating utility multipliers associated with being in an independent or dependent state following a stroke, given utility estimates and proportions reported recently in MDM by Modified Rankin Scale (mRS), which has seven mutually exclusive stroke severity states.
 (1) Secondly, we show how the approach can be extended to produce estimates for the mean utility values associated with states on the Glasgow Outcome Scale for traumatic brain injuries.
 Both examples make use of the data reported in the MDM paper reporting mRS outcomes, but involve collapsing the seven states into three states in the first example, and four states in the second example.
 In the first example, a single source of data is used to estimate both the mean utilities within each of the mRS states and the proportion of patients in each state, and in the second example this source of data is used to estimate the mean utilities, but the proportions in each state are estimated using a different data source.